Clojure-Intro-Course/UsabilityStudy/Clojure.md

 ### Anonymous functions
-Just like in Racket, anonymous fucntions are often used as parameters for `map`, `reduce`, and other higher-order functions.
+Just like in Racket, anonymous functions are often used as parameters for `map`, `reduce`, and other higher-order functions.
 There are different ways of declaring anonymous functions in Clojure.
 Our examples use the `fn` keyword for this purpose.
 The syntax is very similar to `defn`, except that instead of `defn` and the function name we use `fn`.